Community mourns 10-year-old killed in New Jersey festival accident

 The weather mirroring how some in the community felt a little more than 24 hours after tragedy struck.

-A 10-year-old girl died after police say she was ejected from the "Xtreme" amusement ride.
-A memorial of flowers resting just a few feet from the scene.
+A 10-year-old girl died after police say she was ejected from the "X-treme" amusement ride.
+A memorial of flowers was left resting just a few feet from the scene.

 A witness said the child was motionless at the scene and was taken by medical helicopter to the hospital.
-But shortly after her arrival there the girl was pronounced dead.
+Officials said shortly after her arrival there the girl was pronounced dead.

 A parent, who asked Action News not share her name, retuned to the festival on Sunday to obtain a refund as many others did after the company that operates the ride voluntarily shut down the attractions.